 Mr. Steve Houser

-His efforts and accomplishments have been noted with recognition and awards.
-He has received the “Preservation Project Award” from the National Arbor Day Foundation.
-Mr. Houser has been recognized by the Dallas Park and Recreation Board for his contributions to “TREEnewal of Dealey Plaza” and for his year of participation in the restoration of historic Reverchon Park.
+Mr. Houser has received the “Preservation Project Award” from the National Arbor Day Foundation and he has been recognized by the Dallas Park and Recreation Board for his contributions to “TREEnewal of Dealey Plaza” and for his year of participation in the restoration of historic Reverchon Park.
 In 2000, he was recognized by the Texas Urban Forestry Council and the Texas Forest Service as the “Outstanding Texas Community Volunteer”.
 The Texas Chapter of ISA presented Mr. Houser with “The Steve Houser Award of Excellence”, also known as the “Houser Cup” which is annually awarded to the winner of the State’s Tree Climbing Competition Champion.
 The Texas Urban Forestry Council and Texas Forest Service named him “Outstanding Professional of the Year” for 2001.

-As an active member of both the Texas Master Gardeners, and the Texas Master Naturalist organizations, he annually contributes hundreds of service volunteer hours to worthy community projects.
+He is a Certified Master Gardener and Certified Master Naturalist and as an active member of both the Texas Master Gardeners and the Texas Master Naturalist organizations, he annually contributes hundreds of service volunteer hours to worthy community projects.